AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/deploy.md

 1. Select __Submit for approval__
 1. Complete and submit the form, updating the fields as needed.

-  + An icon is required.
+Please note an icon is required.
 If you do not have an icon, you can use [this icon](./assets/deploy/icon.png).

 ### Approve the deployment request